In a war in which offensive operations are equally challenging for both sides, winning is not losing.

 The Grand National Strategy of Ukraine for the future should be based on these tasks.

 Russia has learned how to adapt.
-Although it lacks the military capability to achieve maximalist goals on the battlefield quickly, Russia has shown that it can sustain an appropriate level of hostilities in the frontlines extending from northeastern down to in south-Ukrainian.
+Although it lacks the military capability to achieve maximalist goals on the battlefield quickly, Russia has shown that it can sustain an appropriate level of hostilities in the frontlines extending from northeastern Kupiansk down to Kherson in south-Ukrainian.
 Russia has increased its military from 420,000 to 510.000 troops despite monthly casualties of 17,000 dead and wounded soldiers.
 This is part of a comprehensive strategy designed to deplete Ukraine’s resources.

 In terms of ideology, Russia’s shift has been significant from the initial confusion in the months leading up to the full-scale invasion in February 2022.
 It has solidified the thesis that the present confrontation is of a existential nature.
 Ukraine was portrayed as a tool of the West in order to inflict “strategic loss” on Russia.